Do you need to improve your effectiveness as a leader? Start with how you build and sustain relationships.

 Leaders who are skilled at building and maintaining relationships share several traits.
 Here’s what many effective leaders have in common in terms of relationship skills:

 - An effective leader should be willing to delegate important tasks and decision making.
-Delegating — besides being an efficient way to lead — helps to build experience and confidence in others.
+Besides being an efficient way to lead, delegating helps to build trust on your team and experience and confidence in others.
 It also forces leaders to give honest, consistent feedback and to motivate and reward people for their hard work.
 Think about the parent who teaches his kid to pick up after herself.
-While it may be slow-going at first, eventually the child develops the skill and is able to help around the house.
+While it may be slow going at first, eventually the child develops the skill and is able to help around the house.

 - Skilled leaders must also have good interpersonal skills.
 They should be able to negotiate and handle work problems without alienating others.
 This requires understanding others’ perspectives and needs.
 Leaders with honed relationship skills develop rapport with all kinds of people.
 Have you ever known a school principal who is equally comfortable with students, parents, teaching staff, and school board?
 If so, you’ve seen people skills at their best.